Project

 • Evaluate their approach using appropriate metrics (accuracy, precision, recall, etc.), and compare results to existing state-of-the-art methods.

-• Document their progress and findings in both a formal report and presentation, in English.
+• Document their progress and findings in both a formal report and presentation, in English, using the IEEE format available here - IMPORTANT.

 Milestones and Deliverables